elunna/nerfhack-changelog/README.md

 * The Castle level now appears as the third level down from the start of the lethe (it also now counts as a lethe level)
 * The lethe levels start after Medusa's Island and lead all the way to the Valley of the Dead.
 * The lethe water mechanic was not imported.
 In its place, many oppressive mechanics take effect
-* All lethe levels are undiggable.
+* All lethe levels are undiggable, hardfloor, and no teleport.
+* More traps were added to these levels, especially anti-magic fields
+* Many items that were guaranteed in the original lethe patch (or dnh) were minimized or eliminated.
+* There are up to four potential altars available in the Lethe branch.
+Each altar has a 50% chance of appearing.
+If it does appear, there is a further 3 in 4 chance it's pre-cracked.
 Lethe effects:
   * You cannot gain experience.
   * You don't gain skill points for using skills
+  * Spellcasters don't get a memory boost for casting spells on lethe levels.
+  * There are no extra death drops from monsters.
+  * Cartomancers don't get card drops in Lethe levels.
   * You cannot read spellbooks to learn spells, you become disoriented during attempts.
   * You cannot engrave Elbereth, you instead forget how and become confused.
-  * There are no extra death drops from monsters.
-  * Cartomancers don't get card drops in Lethe levels.
   * One cannot write spellbooks or scrolls effectively in the lethe levels.
-  * Spellcasters don't get a memory boost for spells on lethe levels.
   * Lethe levels make spellcasting a little more difficult.
+  * Energy regeneration is slower on Lethe levels.
   * Lethe levels make you burn more nutrition than normal.

 ### Enhanced Gehennom